edgedelta/docs/docs/configuration/outputs-streams.md

 >
 > The terms **output**, **integration**, and **destination** may be used interchangeably.

 ***

 ## Step 1: Review Feature Types

 In the Edge Delta Admin portal, **features** are the data types that the Edge Delta agent should collect (or generate), and then send to a streaming destination.

-When you create Outputs - Streams, you can add the following features to the output:
+When you create an **Output - Stream**, you can add the following features to the output:

 | Feature Type | Description |
 | :--- | :--- |